-Natural Flood Management Programme
+Natural Flood Management (NFM)

 There are many different NFM techniques, that aim to reduce flooding by working with natural features and characteristics to store or slow down flood waters.

-The Rivers Trusts as well as Risk Management Authorities, Non-Governmental Organisations NGOs, Landowner Groups, Councils, Flood Action Groups, Highways England, Network Rail and DEFRA departments have supported the NFM pilot programme in Cumbria, their respective catchments, by identifying and developing targeted project interventions aimed at implementing natural flood reduction measures.
+The Rivers Trusts as well as Risk Management Authorities, Non-Governmental Organisations NGOs, Landowner Groups, Councils, Flood Action Groups, Highways England, Network Rail and DEFRA departments have supported the NFM pilot programme in Cumbria, in their respective catchments, by identifying and developing targeted project interventions aimed at implementing natural flood reduction measures.

 The development of these interventions has been supported by Natural England, Forestry Commission and Environment Agency officers.